We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Please note that the statements below are based only on research.
 No one at Medical News Today, including the writer, has tried these products.

-Although research suggests that essential oils may have some health benefits, it is important to remember that the Food and Drug Administration (FDA) does not monitor or regulate the purity or quality of these.
-A person should talk with a healthcare professional before using essential oils, and they should be sure to research the quality of a brand’s products.
-A person should always do a patch test before trying a new essential oil.
+Although research suggests essential oils may have some health benefits, it is important to remember that the Food and Drug Administration (FDA) does not monitor or regulate the purity or quality of these oils.
+A person should talk with a healthcare professional before using essential oils and research the quality of a particular brand’s products.
+It is also important to always do a patch test before trying a new essential oil.

 A nebulizing diffuser is a device that people use for aromatherapy.